broadinstitute/warp/pipelines/broad/dna_seq/germline/single_sample/wgs/README.md

 * Samtools 1.3.1
 * Python 2.7 and 3.0
 * Cromwell version support
-    * Successfully tested on v47
+    * Tested on Cromwell 52
     * Does not work on versions < v23 due to output syntax